 Princess Charlotte of Cambridge, the second child of Prince William, Duke of Cambridge and Catherine, Duchess of Cambridge, the former Kate Middleton, was born at 8.34am on 2nd May, 2015.
 The princess was born at the private Lindo Wing of St Mary's Hospital in Paddington, London, weighing 8lbs 3oz.
 Prince William was present at the birth of his daughter.
 William and his younger brother Prince Harry and son Prince George were all born in the same Lindo wing.
 Princess Charlotte of Cambridge

 The princess was given the name Charlotte Elizabeth Diana.
 Charlotte is the feminine form of Charles, her grandfather, the Prince of Wales' name, it is also the second name of the Duchess of Cambridge's sister, Pippa Middleton.
 The last Princess Charlotte was the daughter of King George IV, Princess Charlotte of Wales, then heir to the throne, who married Prince Leopold of Saxe-Coburg Saalfield and died after childbirth in 1817 at the age of only 21.
 George III's wife was Queen Charlotte of Mecklenburg Strelitz, a keen botanist who founded Kew Gardens.
-Elizabeth is after the queen and her mother, Elizabeth Bowes-Lyon, who married King George VI and became the Queen Mother but is also the middle name of both the Duchess of Cambridge and her mother Carole Middleton.
+Elizabeth is after the queen and her mother, Lady Elizabeth Bowes-Lyon, who married King George VI and became the Queen Mother but is also the middle name of both the Duchess of Cambridge and her mother Carole Middleton.
 Her third name honours Prince William's mother, the much loved Diana, Princess of Wales.

 The birth was overseen by a medical team led by Guy Thorpe-Beeston, surgeon-gynaecologist to the royal household, who was assisted by Alan Farthing, surgeon gynaecologist to the Queen.
 Both of whom were present at the birth of William and Kate's first child, Prince George, in July 2013.